 - a.
 Act refers to the Data Privacy Act. - b.
-Commission refers to the National Privacy Commission created by virtue of the Data Privacy Act. - c.
+Breach is a security incident that leads to unlawful or unauthorized processing of personal, sensitive or privileged information, or that otherwise compromises the availability, integrity or confidentiality of personal data processed under the control of a personal information controller. - c.
+Commission refers to the National Privacy Commission created by virtue of the Data Privacy Act. - d.
 Consent of the data subject refers to any freely given, specific, informed indication of will, whereby the data subject agrees to the collection and processing of his or her personal, sensitive or privileged information.
 Consent shall be evidenced by written, electronic or recorded means.
-It may also be given on behalf of a data subject by a lawful representative or an agent specifically authorized by the data subject to do so.

-- d.
-Data subject refers to an individual whose personal, sensitive personal or privileged information is processed. - e.
-Data processing systems refers to the structure and procedure by which personal data is collected and further processed in an information and communications system or relevant filing system, including the purpose and intended output of the processing. - f.
-Data sharing is the disclosure or transfer of personal data under custody of a natural or juridical person or other entity involved in the processing of personal data to a third party, excludes outsourcing or instructions to personal information processor. - g.
-Direct marketing refers to communication by whatever means of any advertising or marketing material which is directed to particular individuals. - h.
-Filing system refers to any set of information relating to natural or juridical persons to the extent that, although the information is not processed by equipment operating automatically in response to instructions given for that purpose, the set is structured, either by reference to individuals or by reference to criteria relating to individuals, in such a way that specific information relating to a particular person is readily accessible. - i.
-Information and Communications System refers to a system for generating, sending, receiving, storing or otherwise processing electronic data messages or electronic documents and includes the computer system or other similar device by or which data is recorded, transmitted or stored and any procedure related to the recording, transmission or storage of electronic data, electronic message, or electronic document. - j.
-Personal data, for purpose of these rules, is the term used when referring to all types of personal information, collectively. - k.
-Personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed. - 1.
-Personal information refers to any information whether recorded in a material form or not, from which the identity of an individual is apparent or can be reasonably and directly ascertained by the entity holding the information, or when put together with other information would directly and certainly identify an individual.
+It may also be given on behalf of a data subject by a lawful representative or an agent specifically authorized by the data subject to do so. - e.
+Data subject refers to an individual whose personal, sensitive personal or privileged information is processed. - f.
+Direct marketing refers to communication by whatever means of any advertising or marketing material which is directed to particular individuals. - g.
+Filing system refers to any set of information relating to natural or juridical persons to the extent that, although the information is not processed by equipment operating automatically in response to instructions given for that purpose, the set is structured, either by reference to individuals or by reference to criteria relating to individuals, in such a way that specific information relating to a particular person is readily accessible. - h.
+Information and Communications System refers to a system for generating, sending, receiving, storing or otherwise processing electronic data messages or electronic documents and includes the computer system or other similar device by or which data is recorded, transmitted or stored and any procedure related to the recording, transmission or storage of electronic data, electronic message, or electronic document.

-- m.
+- i.
+Personal data is the term used when referring to personal information, sensitive personal information and privileged information collectively. - j.
+Personal information refers to any information whether recorded in a material form or not, from which the identity of an individual is apparent or can be reasonably and directly ascertained by the entity holding the information, or when put together with other information would directly and certainly identify an individual. - k.
 Personal information controller refers to a natural or juridical person or any other body who controls the processing of personal data or instructs another to process personal data on his or her behalf.
 The term excludes: - 1.
-A natural or juridical person or any other body who performs such functions as instructed by another person or organization; or - 2.
+A natural or juridical person or any other body who performs such functions as instructed by another; or - 2.
 A natural person who processes personal data in connection with his or her personal, family or household affairs.